 Yes, there are a lot of more important things that will be said when we meet, but don’t forget that the little things can make a BIG difference.

-The parent led ‘Don’t call me Mum’ campaign is highlighting one of those little things.
+The parent led ‘Don’t call me Mum’ initiative is highlighting one of those little things.
 For many parents, being called ‘Mum’ or ‘Dad’ by a practitioner in the middle of a meeting is irritating.
 Such a small detail can make a difference to how parents feel valued and respected.

 The ‘Don’t call me Mum’ initiative is proudly supported by Simple Stuff Works.